kzkmr/darcys-git/public_html/shop/wp-content/plugins/filebird/readme.txt

 ###⚡️ FEATURES

 FileBird allows you to create virtual folders to categorize your WordPress media file uploads.
-So when you move files and folders, that won’t break the permalinks to your images in the page/post content.
+So when you move files and folders around, it won’t break the permalinks to your images in the page/post content.

 With FileBird Pro you can save time on WP media management, search for any files & folders, sort them out, add product image gallery, download/export media folders, etc. That’s a great way to boost your admin workflow and productivity.

 **Download Media Folder (PRO)**
 Export an entire media folder including its subfolders and files in a single ZIP file.
 Keep the same folder structure.
+Backup categorized media files.

+**Multiple Tree View Styles (PRO)**
+Apart from hierarchical tree view, you have an option to hide levels from tree view, too.
+This flat tree view is very useful for those with a large number of folders.

-**Startup Folder**
+**Smart Startup Folder**
-Choose a specific folder or previously opened folder for startup.
-Quickly back to work.
+Choose a specific folder or previously opened folder upon startup.
+Quickly get back to work.
 Save more time.

+**File Location**
+Locate any file in its details modal and easily change its containing folder.

 **Friendly User Interface**
 Drag and drop to upload or bulk move files into folders.
 Drag and drop to arrange folders and subfolders.

 **Smart Context Menu**
-Right-click to quickly create, rename, cut, paste, or delete folders just the way you do on your computer.
+Right-click on FileBird folders section to quickly create, rename, cut, paste, or delete folders just the way you do on your computer.

 **Full Control In One Toolbar**
 FileBird’s collapsible sidebar provides you with the ultimate control over all WordPress media library folders.

 **Painless Migration**
 Import and seamlessly synchronize media category/folder structure from Enhanced Media Library, WP Media Folder by JoomUnited, WordPress Media Library Folders by Max Foundry, Real Media Library, and HappyFiles.

+**Export Folders Organization**
+One-click to export the whole WP media folder structure so that you can migrate it to your live sites or simply keep a backup.

 **User Based Folder View**
 Enabling this mode allows admins and other users with access to create their own categories/directories.
 A user can freely manage his/her folders without affecting others' directory structure.